-The methodology and rankings themselves are free and transparent and serve as a tool for market participants to choose the best exchanges and as a way to combat fake volume.
+The methodology and rankings themselves are free and transparent and serve as a tool for market participants to choose the lowest risk platforms.
 The underlying data and custom research is also available to those looking to gain deeper insights.
+Get in touch by contacting us at research@crvptocompare.com